coinbase/mesh-sdk-go/ALL_ACCOUNT_BALANCES.md

-# AccountAllBalances API
+# AllAccountBalances API

 ## Overview

-The `AccountAllBalances` API endpoint provides a more efficient way to retrieve balances for all sub-accounts of a given account in a single request, rather than making multiple individual `/account/balance` calls.
+The `AllAccountBalances` API endpoint provides a more efficient way to retrieve balances for all sub-accounts of a given account in a single request, rather than making multiple individual `/account/balance` calls.

 ## Problem Solved